-The first, lurking in the background throughout my argument: what does "imaginability" amount to?
+The first question, lurking in the background throughout my argument: what does "imaginability" amount to?
 Is imaginability confined to what we, in our world as it is actually given to us, can in fact imagine?
-Should we not, rather, say what Reichenbach, referring to Helmholtz, suggests, namely that "imagining ... visually" a world different from ours is indeed possible, by "depicting the series of sense perceptions which one would have if one lived in such a world"; and that "human beings, living in a non-Euclidean world, would develop an ability of visualization which would make them regard the laws of non-Euclidean geometry as necessary and self-evident, in the same fashion as the laws of Euclidean geometry appear self-evident to us."59 My stance here is similar to Ramsey's, commenting on the Tractatus: "what we can't say we can't say, and we can't whistle it either".
-What we can't imagine we can't imagine, and can't whistle it either.
-We can imagine, for we can visualize, spherical geometry, although it constitutes a kind of non-Euclidean one.
-But we can in no way visualize, say, spacetime with eleven dimensions as string theory suggests; and here we should not let physicists string us along, but should assume a decidedly instrumentalist attitude.
+Should we not, rather, say what Reichenbach, referring to Helmholtz, suggests, namely that "imagining ... visually" a world different from ours is indeed possible, by "depicting the series of sense perceptions which one would have if one lived in such a world"; and that "human beings, living in a non-Euclidean world, would develop an ability of visualization which would make them regard the laws of non-Euclidean geometry as necessary and self-evident, in the same fashion as the laws of Euclidean geometry appear self-evident to us."
+My stance here is similar to Ramsey's, commenting philosophy of mathematics is that mathematical facts and physical facts overlap; images of physical facts, then, can indeed convey mathematical truths.